BSarmady/PlaneTree.php/README.md

 ## Create a WEB UI Page

 To add a Web page GUI create an html file in HTML folder which will be publicly accessible.
-To force authentication to access that page change file extension from .html to .auth.html start your html file with following content
+Start your html file with following content

 ```html
 <!DOCTYPE html>